andycranston/serialterm/README.md

 is a ten minute YouTube video showing what the program can do.

-Note that this is designed to be run and controlled by another program.
+Note that the `serialterm` program is designed to be run and controlled by another program.
 If you want a serial terminal program for interactive (i.e. human) use then I recommend using `putty` by Simon Tatham - visit: